psychemedia/storytelling-notes/molly-whuppie.md

 ```

-And here's a rather more complete English translation of Perrault's *Little Poucet*, originally pubnlished in French in 1697, dating back to 1729:
+And here's a rather more complete English translation of Perrault's *Little Poucet*, originally published in French in 1697, dating back to 1729:

 ```{admonition} *Little Poucet and his two Brothers*, Charles Perrault, translated 1729
 :class: dropdown seealso